JuliusJupiter/fswd-wiederholungspruefung/README.md

 # Contents of this repository

-it now contains the "Wiederholungsprüfung" of Julius Roberto Jupiter Jeske!
+it now contains the "Wiederholungsprüfung" of Julius Roberto Jupiter Jeske in the main branch!
+As starting point, the ‘sqlalchemy’ branch of the repository was used.

 ## Steps to execute the code